 Lymph nodes can be found in many places in the body.
 Commonly they are found in the neck, underarms, the trunk of the body and the groin.
 Smaller nodes may be found behind the knees and ankles.
 Lymph nodes draw lymph fluid towards them and filter it.
 Ultimately, this fluid is transported into the neck.
 This is where the lymphatic and blood vessels meet.
 See picture below.

 The lymphatic system is very important to the body.
 It absorbs excess fluid, foreign substances and waste products from the tissues, and cleans it, and then returns these substances back to the blood circulation.
 It is the key system that is responsible for the maintenance of connective tissues.
 It also regulates fluid volume in the tissues and is important in removing any swelling or edema.

 It also stimulates the production of lymphocytes (white blood cells) and is important in the maintenance of the immune system.
-The lymphatic system is involved in fat digestion, as it carries fat absorbed during digestion in the intestinal tract.
+The lymphatic system is involved in fat digestion.
+It carries fat absorbed during digestion in the intestinal tract.

 As you can see, this is an important system and worthwhile learning a bit more about!

 The primary way lymph moves in the body is through lymphangions.
-These are muscular units located inside larger lymph vessels.
+These are muscular units located inside larger lymph vessels also known as lymph capillaries.
 These units pump the lymph fluid from one segment of the vessel to the next segment, much like the peristaltic action found in the bowels.

 Of course there are other ways lymph can be stimulated: